Florida Events for March and April 2023

 Web: ren-fest.com

 THE MIAMI OPEN – It has always been one of the closest tournaments to a fifth major championship on the pro tennis circuit and will be again this year.
-As of press time, tickets were available to purchase but the field had not yet been announced, so check the website below as the tournament nears.
-Hopefully, 2022 winners Carlos Alcaraz and Iga Swiatek will be there to defend their titles.
+As of press time, the field had not yet been announced, so check the website below as the tournament nears.
+Hopefully, 2024 winners Jannik Sinner and Danielle Collins will be there to defend their titles.
 Keep your camera or smart phone handy, because celebrities always abound.
 Food, fashion, art and entertainment always are a large part of the scene.

 Where: Hard Rock Stadium, Miami Gardens